Are Private Schools In Washington Making Life Difficult For Kellyanne Conway’s Children?

 — Morning Joe (@Morning_Joe) December 22, 2016

 Conway is a married to lawyer, George Conway III.
 The New York lawyer wrote the Supreme Court brief when Paula Jones took Bill Clinton to court over claims of sexual harassment.
-The 49-year-old remains a favorite strategist in Republican circles, working for Mr. Pence during his candidacy as governor of Indiana and Newt Gingrich when he ran for the presidency in 2012.
+The 49-year-old remains a favorite strategist in Republican circles, working for Mr. Pence during his candidacy fo governor of Indiana and Newt Gingrich when he ran for the presidency in 2012.

 [Featured Image by Richard Drew/AP Images]